SpyrjaGaldr/path/README.md

 ### Usage

 By default, `path` performs a case-insensitive, wildcard search for directories ("haystacks") matching a given criteria (one or more "needles").
-If no search directories are specified, the program defaults to the system root directory.
+If no search directories are specified, the program will first look in the current folder, then in the system root directory.

 * -d DIRECTORY